kofigumbs/kofi.sexy/blog/elm-beam.md

 > ...
 Writing a compiler backend is like 5% of what it takes to make a project like this worthwhile.

-I echo 100% of this idea.
+I echo this idea completely.
 The project discussed here **is not** "Elm on the server".
 Nor is it a suggested direction for the Elm team.
 Instead, it's a fun exploration in compilers and code generation that I'm excited to share with other folks.